-If you’ve read my Sony A7R review over at DPS, you’ll already know that despite my various grumbles with the Sony A7R, I gave it 4 out of 5 stars.
+If you've read my Sony Alpha A7R review over at DPS, you'll already know that despite my various grumbles with the mirrorless monster, I gave it 4 out of 5 stars.
 It would have earned 5 had it not been for a few really obvious oversights from Sony that would have been easy to fix.
 More on that later.

 Obviously, I'm assessing the Sony A7R from a landscape photographers perspective, and for what I do, the Sony A7R excels.
 If you too, are a landscape photographer, here are some things you need to know about the A7R before you take the plunge and switch from your old camera system.